katholt/srst2/README.md

 If the input database contains different alelles of the same gene, srst2 can report just the best matching allele for that gene (much like with MLST we report the best matching allele for each locus in the scheme).
 This makes the output manageable, as you will get one column per gene/locus (e.g. blaCTX-M) which reports the specific allele that was called in each sample (e.g. blaCTX-M-15 in sample A, blaCTX-M-13 in sample B).

-We have provided a preliminary set of resistance genes in the /data directory of srst2, this is based on the ResFinder database and CARD.
-The fasta file (data/resistance.fasta) is ready for use with srst2.
+We have provided some databases of resistance genes and plasmid genes in /data, ready for use with SRST2.
+We recommend using /data/ARGannot.fasta for detecting resistance genes, but you can also use /data/ResFinder.fasta (this is the same as /data/resistance.fasta in earlier distributions of srst2).

 You can however format any sequence set for screening with srst2.
 See instructions at the bottom of this page.